Dostenlinus/Methods/Assignments/03-30_Report-Your-Results-Using-Markdown/Report-Your-Results-Using-Markdown.md

    0. When you are done editing the assignments, you should be able to examine the resulting prettified Markdown document by hitting C-c C-c p (that is, Control-C, Control-C, p).
 You may want to search about this command online.
 (Google: `markdown editing mode in emacs`)

-0. When you are done with editing each assignment:
+0. When you are done with editing each assignment: *Done [DLO]
    * add your changes to your fork of the repo:
       `git add [whatever is the assignment name]`
    * commit the assignment with a commit command: